-With this ESDI command, drive parameters are no longer stored in programmable components on the controller or recorded on the surface of the drive(s) attached to the controller.
+With these ESDI commands, drive parameters are no longer stored in programmable components on the controller or recorded on the surface of the drive(s) attached to the controller.
 The drive(s) now communicates configuration information to the controller every time power is applied to the system.